How to Create an SEO Optimized Website Design

 • Test on your phone: Actually pull up your website and navigate through it

-• Check design hierarchy: Are call-to-actions above the fold on mobile?
+• Check design hierarchy: Are CTAs above the fold on mobile?

 • Simplify navigation: Complex desktop menus need mobile-friendly versions